 Table 22-5 User-Defined Dimensions Column Description Entity Takes the name of the member you are loading.
 If this member exists, its properties are modified.
 If the member does not exist, then the record is added.
 This column is required.
-The value for this column must meet the following requirements for a successful load: The value for this field must meet these requirements: Unique Alphanumeric Not more than 80 characters Member name cannot contain tabs, double quotation marks ("), or backslash (\) characters.
-Member name cannot start with any of these characters: ' \ < | , = @ \ + - { } ( ) .
+The value for this column must meet the following requirement for a successful load: The value for this field must meet these requirements: Unique Alphanumeric Not more than 80 characters Member name cannot contain tabs, double quotation marks ("), or backslash (\) characters.
+Member name cannot start with any of these characters: ' \< , = @ + - { } ().
 Value must not be an Essbase reserved word such as Children, Parent, \$\$\$UNIVERSE \$\$\$, #MISSING, or #MI.
 For more information about reserved words in Essbase, see the Hyperion Essbase - System 9 Database Administrator's Guide or Essbase online help.
 This value is passed as a string.
-Takes the name of the parent of the member you are loading.
-It Parent is used to create the hierarchy in the dimension.
+Parent Takes the name of the parent of the member you are loading.
+It is used to create the hierarchy in the dimension.
 When you update a member of an application using the Load method and specify a parent member that is different than the parent member in the application, the member is updated with the new parent value specified in your flow diagram.
-For example, if Member 1 has a parent value of Member A in your Planning application and you load Member 1 with a parent value of Member B, the system updates your application and makes Member B the parent of Member 1.
+For example, if Member 1 has a parent value of Member A in your Planning application and you load Member 1 with a paren value of Member B, the system updates your application and makes Member B the parent of Member 1.
 Member 1 and its descendants are moved from Member A to Member B. If the column is left blank, it is ignored during the load.
-The record is not loaded if one of the following situations occurs: The specified parent is a descendant of the member that you

-- are loading. - The specified parent does not exist in the Planning application.
+The record is not loaded if one of the following situations occur The specified parent is a descendant of the member that you are loading.
+The specified parent does not exist in the Planning application.

-(Cont.)
-User-Defined Dimensions Table 22-5
+Table 22-5 User-Defined Dimensions

+Column Description

-Takes an alternate name for the member being loaded.
+Default Alias Takes an alternate name for the member being loaded.
 If you are modifying properties and do not specify a value, the alias is not changed in the Planning application.
-If you specify <NONE> or <none> as the value, the alias in the Planning application is deleted.
+If you specify <none> or <none> as the value, the alias in the Planning application is deleted.</none></none>

 The value for this column must meet the following requirements for a successful load:

+Unique

+Alphanumeric

-- Unique - Alphanumeric - Not more than 80 characters - Member name cannot contain tabs, double quotation marks ("), or backslash (\) characters. - Member name cannot start with any of these characters: ' \ < | , = @ \ + - { } ( ) . - Value must not be an Essbase reserved word such as Children, Parent, \$\$\$UNIVERSE \$\$\$, #MISSING, or #MI.
+• Not more than 80 characters

+Member name cannot contain tabs, double quotation marks ("), or backslash (\) characters.

+Member name cannot start with any of these characters: ' \ < , = @ + - { } ().

+Value must not be an Essbase reserved word such as Children, Parent, \$\$\$UNIVERSE \$\$\$, #MISSING, or #MI.
 For more information about reserved words in Essbase, see the Hyperion Essbase - System 9 Database Administrator's Guide or Essbase online help.

+This value is passed as a string; default value: a null string.

-Additional Alias columns can take alternate names for the member being loaded.
+Additional Alias Additional Alias columns can take alternate names for the member being loaded.
 There are as many Alias columns as there are Alias tables defined in Planning.
 The value for multiple alias columns must conform to the same requirements as those listed for the default alias column.

-Data Storage

-Takes the storage attribute for the member being loaded.
+Data Storage Takes the storage attribute for the member being loaded.

 Valid values:

-- Store
+■ Store

-- Dynamic Calc
+Dynamic Calc

-- Dynamic Calc and Store
+Dynamic Calc and Store

-- Shared
+Shared

-- Never Share (default)
+Never Share (default)

-- Label Only
+Label Only

+This value is passed as a string.
-Two Pass Calculation

-Boolean value to indicate if the member being loaded has the Two-Pass Calculation attribute associated in the Planningapplication.
+Two Pass Calculation Boolean value to indicate if the member being loaded has the Two-Pass Calculation attribute associated in the Planningapplication.
 Valid values: 0 for False (default), or any other number for True.
 Values are valid only when the Data Storage value is Dynamic Calc or Dynamic Calc and Store; otherwise, the record is rejected.